 If negotiations fail and a trial is necessary, the attorney will represent you in court and fight for your rights.
 They will present evidence and argue your case to get the best possible outcome.

-When push comes to shove an expert lawyer must ensure that you are protected and you get the deserved benefits by arguing it in a court of law
+When push comes to shove, an expert lawyer must ensure that you are protected and you get the deserved benefits by arguing it in a court of law.

 By having an experienced attorney, you can rest assured that you can protect your legal rights and receive fair compensation for the injury suffered.
 With their help, you can focus on recovering from the brain injury while they handle legal matters.